 Cool season broadleaf weeds such as henbit, dandelions and chick weed all germinate in the cool moist periods of September and October.
-It was actually a bit delayed this year because of the dry conditions.
 They overwinter as small plants, barely visible unless you get down close to the ground to look.
 Once warm weather arrives in the spring, the plants grow rapidly and flower.